Soap2G/atlas-opendata-infrastructure/slides.md

 color: lime-light
 ---

-## This is the story of why and how we decided to take a successful project, and rewrite it from scratch
+## This is the story of why and how we decided to take a successful project and rewrite its code from scratch

 ---